AdamSobieski/Narratology/Content/Knowledge.md

 }
 ```

-one could declare the example predicates in a manner resembling:
+one could express the example predicates in a manner resembling:

 ```cs
 [Predicate]